IvoNet/docker-course/registry/README.md

 ## backup.sh

-Will backup the docker regitry volume to a backup folder
+Will backup the docker registry volume to a backup folder

 ## restore.sh